Skip to main content

 • Recordings with frequent filler sounds or hesitations

 Your samples define the voice.
-The cloned voice will reproduce everything present in your reference audio — including filler sounds like “um”, “ah”, “hmm”, pauses, breathing patterns, and any other speech habits.
-If your reference audio contains these sounds, they will appear in the generated output and cannot be removed after cloning.For the most controllable results, use clean recordings without fillers.
+The cloned voice will reproduce everything present in your reference audio — including filler sounds like “um”, “ah”, “hmm”, long sentence gaps, breathing patterns, and any other speech habits.
+If your reference audio contains these sounds or pauses, they will appear in the generated output and cannot be removed after cloning.For the most controllable results, use clean recordings without fillers or long silences.
 You can then add natural-sounding hesitations through your text prompts when needed (e.g., writing “um” or ”…” in the input text).

 Creating a Voice Clone